abweiner18/portfolio/README.md

-# Anita Weiner - Technical Writing Portfolio
-## How-To Guide
+# How-To Guide
 [This document](AnitaWeiner_ACADocument.pdf) contains instructions and examples for Human Resources personnel at ABC Technologies, a fictional company, to complete the main section of an IRS form required for annual Affordable Care Act (ACA) compliance.
-## Authoring Tools: DITA, RST, Camtasia
+# Authoring Tools: DITA, RST, Camtasia
 See how the the same information has been created and generated using different authoring tools.

 For the beginner using the Atom text editor, learn how to quickly set up and use the syntax highlighting and live preview features for HTML, Markdown, and RST.